(Ἑνα ελληνικὁ κεἱμενο βρἱσκεται στο κἁτω μἑρος της σελἱδας.)

 If you need further convincing, take a look at the website of Jane and Alan Laurie, in which they describe their epic walk from the Prespa lakes in the far north-western corner of Greece to the south of the Peloponnese.
 Their route, though they did the Píndos part in reverse, north to south, is pretty much the same as ours.
 It is a wonderfully fresh and evocative account of the landscapes they passed through and their adventures and encounters.
 See also Jane’s article for Cicerone Press.

-All these routes are based on what remains of the incredibly dense network of footpaths connecting villages and hamlets and high summer sheepfolds that were the only roads in these mountains until the Second World War.
-Unmapped and known only to the locals, they made these mountains more or less impenetrable to strangers.
-They became the natural resort and hideout of all manner of brigand, outlaw, and rebel, both against the Turkish overlords who ruled the land for centuries after their conquest of Constantinople in 1453 and, in more modern times, against German and Italian invaders in the Second World War and, in the case of Communist insurgents, against their own government in the 1940s.
+These routes are based on what remains of the incredibly dense network of footpaths connecting villages and hamlets and high summer sheepfolds that were the only roads in these mountains until modern times.
+Unmapped and known only to the locals, the mountains were more or less impenetrable to strangers.
+They became the natural resort and hideout of all manner of brigand, outlaw, and rebel, both against the Turkish overlords who ruled the land for centuries after their conquest of Constantinople in 1453, against German and Italian invaders in the Second World War and, in the case of Communist insurgents, against their own government in the 1940s.
 What we call the Pindos Way was known as the πορεια των ανταρτων, the Rebels’ Route.

 The Peloponnese and Pindos Way does indeed deserve to be ranked among the great walks of Europe.
 So, walkers of the world, let us get out there and make sure it is so ranked.
 Walk it, mark it, sing its praises, spend some money in the villages.